brentp/hugo-blog/content/post/noise.md

 categories: ["Genomics"]
 ---

-A while ago I had an idea to find variants on the X chromosome that are under recessive constraint--that is that they appear in some non-zero frequency in females but never occur in male.
+This afternoon, I did a quick analysis to attempt to find variants on the X chromosome that are under recessive constraint--that is that they appear in some non-zero frequency in females but never occur in male.
 That is, without an extra copy, a variant might be embryonic lethal in males, but could be seen in females thanks to a backup copy.
-I though that these might be occurring at a relatively high allele frequency (1 in 1000).
+I thought that these might be occurring at a relatively high allele frequency (greater than 0.001).
+I encountered some surprises.

-A reasonable first pass is to check, filter to variants on X that have:
+A reasonable first pass is to filter to variants on X that have:

 1. 0 homozygous alternate samples in females (or males)
 2. 0 heterozygous alternate samples in males.